“Honey, what does this “+” sign mean on this stick?”

 Hold up, did she let this happen on purpose?
 Do I fake it and join in with her?
 Am I honest with her?
 Am I sensitive?
-Am I real with myself and her or do I let her have her moment?
+Should I let her have her moment or am I being real with myself and her?

 Because of my wife’s understanding when I was honest and transparent about my concerns, not just about how life would change, but about my deep resentment that she wanted a baby right then even though I didn’t, we made it through the fears and the guilt.

-There are legitimate, deeply personal reasons for not being excited about a pregnancy.
+There are legitimate, deeply personal reasons for not being excited about an unplanned pregnancy.

 - Concerns about how it will affect the marriage.

 - Not where you want to be in your career.

 - Effects of pregnancy and childbirth on a woman’s body.

 - Just don’t feel ready to be a parent.

 The idea that I was wrong for initially feeling rejection toward the baby is damaging.
 Marriage is intended to be a place where honesty, transparency and reality can take place without judgment.
 It’s a place where you can handle an emotion personally, without taking the emotion personally (let that sink in).
 My wife took it personally that I thought she was being selfish and even divisive by wanting the baby.
 But she quickly realized that my emotions came from a place of fear, guilt and anxiety.